 This is why the illusion of memory-as computer- storage is dangerous.
 If our memory is the same as a computer’s, then why not just let the computer do all the work of remembering?
-Sure in the days when everything was on paper, you had to remember stuff, but these days can’t you just keep a vague index marker of a fact in your head (Shakespeare wrote about a Danish prince) and only when needed go and look it up (he was called Hamlet)?
+Sure in the days when everything was on paper, you had to remember stuff, but these days can’t you just keep a vague index marker of a fact in your head (that Danish prince guy Shakespeare wrote about) and when you need to know the details go and look it up (Hamlet)?

-Of course you can, but if that is all you’re doing with your mind you’re relegating it to the role of a library catalogue.
-You’re not allowing it to do what it’s best at.
+Of course you can, but if that is all you’re doing with your mind you’re relegating it to the role of a recording machine.
 You’re using a Ferrari to do the weekly shopping.